sudoHasaan/http-server-cpp/README.md

     cd <your-repo-folder>
     ```

-2. Build the project using CMake:
+2. Compile the server:
+    The `-pthread` flag is required for `std::thread` and `-lz` is for linking `zlib`.
     ```sh
-    cmake -B build
-    cmake --build build
+    g++ src/server.cpp -o server -pthread -lz
     ```
-    This will create an executable at `build/server`.

 3. Run the server:
     The server accepts a `--directory` argument to specify the root for file operations.
+If omitted, it defaults to the current directory.
     ```sh
-    ./build/server --directory /path/to/your/files
+    ./server --directory /tmp/files/
     ```

 ---

-## Project Journey & Learnings
+## Project Journey & Key Learnings

-Building this server from scratch was an incredible learning experience.
-It solidified my understanding of fundamental concepts that are often abstracted away by modern frameworks, including:
+Building this server from scratch was an incredible learning experience in low-level systems programming.
+It solidified my understanding of fundamental concepts often abstracted away by modern frameworks, including:
 *   The raw, text-based nature of the HTTP protocol.
-*   The lifecycle of a TCP socket: from creation and binding to listening and accepting connections.
+*   The lifecycle of a TCP socket: from `socket()` to `bind()`, `listen()`, and `accept()`.
+*   The challenges and solutions for handling multiple clients concurrently using threads.
-*   The importance of meticulous string parsing for routing and header/body extraction.
+*   Meticulous string parsing for routing and extracting data from requests.
-*   Low-level system interactions, such as filesystem I/O and command-line argument parsing.
-*   The client-server negotiation process for features like content encoding.
+*   The practical application of integrating and linking third-party C libraries like `zlib` into a C++ project.

-Debugging issues like off-by-one errors in buffer handling and incorrect `Content-Length` headers provided invaluable, hands-on experience in network programming.
+Debugging issues related to concurrency, off-by-one errors in buffer handling, and dynamic `Content-Length` calculation provided invaluable, hands-on experience in building robust network applications.